 Clean up your Subjects and prepare for the next cohort

 Note: This article assumes some prior knowledge of how to use different elements of Stile.
-Links to further tutorials are included in each step if you need some extra guidance!
+Links to further tutorials are included in each step to provide extra guidance!
 Each one will open in a new browser tab so you won't lose your place here.

 Follow the steps below to ensure you have the best start to the new year: